DavideZanolini/SDN_Traffic_Monitoring_for_DoS_attacks/README.md

 This project is divided in two parts: ml_model_training and dos_detection.
 In each folder you will find a guide on how to train the model and how to use it on comnetsemu.

-### Using ComNetsEmu and Mininet
+## Using ComNetsEmu and Mininet

 We used ComNetsEmu and Mininet to create a simulated network environment for testing and validating our solutions.
 ComNetsEmu extends Mininet with additional features for network experimentation, making it ideal for our project.

-To set up ComNetsEmu, follow the instructions provided in the respective folders.
+### Setting Up ComNetsEmu

+1. **Install ComNetsEmu**:
+   Follow the installation instructions from the [ComNetsEmu GitHub repository](https://github.com/stevelorenz/comnetsemu).

+2. **Copy DoS detection**:
+    Copy the dos_detection folder in you virtual machine and follow the instruction written on the readme contained in that folder

 ## Contributors

 - Your Name (your.email@example.com)